Like stats about tech and media? Here are 140 slides’ worth of them | Fast Company

 Like stats about tech and media?
 Here are 140 slides’ worth of them

 Each year, Recode’s Code conference hosts Kleiner Perkins Caufield & Byers partner Mary Meeker as she unveils her annual slide deck of factoids and forecasts about the technology business.
 And the Wall Street Journal’s D.Live conference is the home of a similar presentation by Activate’s Michael Wolf.
-Wolf presented highlights from his research this afternoon here in Laguna Beach, but you can peruse it in its entirety:
+Wolf presented highlights from his research this afternoon here in Laguna Beach, California, but you can peruse it in its entirety:

 A few tidbits: